table of contents

 Note: if available, ph: is used in n-gram similarity, too.

-The ASCII arrow "->" in a ph: pattern means a REP rule (see REP), creating arbitrary replacement rule associated to the dictionary item:
+The ASCII arrow "->" in a ph: pattern means a REP rule (see REP), creating an arbitrary replacement rule associated with the dictionary item:

 happy/B ph:hepy ph:hepi->happi